TOP

 Bernard Baudry: Vineyards

 Although this is where the majority of the work takes place, the domaine is a little more fractured than at first it might appear.
-Bernard Baudry also has a house just down the road, in the direction of Chinon, on the far side of their neighbour (and Matthieu’s cousin), Baudry-Dutour.
-There is another troglodytic cellar here, dug deep into the rock behind the house, more complex and rather more impressive than the simple tunnel under the limestone at the domaine.
+Bernard Baudry also has a house just down the road, in the direction of Chinon, on the far side of their neighbour (and Matthieu’s cousin), Baudry-Dutour, as Christophe and Jean-Martin own the Cave du Coteau de Sonnay next-door, which they operate as a tasting room.
+There is another troglodytic cellar here, dug deep into the rock behind the house which struck me as being more complex and rather more impressive than the simple tunnel under the limestone at the domaine (although I am no longer certain this is true, the cellars at the domaine having been expanded).
 Both domaine and house look out across the road and over the valley of the Vienne.
-The vines that sit just across the road include the original vines that Bernard Baudry started out with in 1975.
+The vines that sit just across the road include those that Bernard Baudry started out with in 1975.

 Please log in to continue reading: